The Starter Series Part 2 - Rebuildables

 - Trimming coil legs - take a bit of care when doing this.
 Coil legs have a tendency to ping off when cut, and it’s no fun losing a piece of wire only for it to turn up stuck in your foot.
 You should also watch for any trimmings landing in your deck - these will likely cause a short and either your mod won’t fire (resistance too low) or the bit causing the short will get very hot, release nasty chemicals and maybe even melt.

 - Screw everything down - post screws, 510 pins etc..
 If these aren’t screwed down fully then they can cause fluctuations in your coil resistance, or (again) shorts.

-- Cotton swells up when soaked with e-liquid - if your dry cotton completely fills the juice ports then it’s probably too much.
+- Cotton swells up when soaked with capacity - if your dry cotton completely fills the capacity ports then it’s probably too much.
 Not so relevant for RDAs, but definitely something to bear in mind for RTAs and RDTAs.

 - Watch out for plastics - some atomisers use Ultem or PEEK inserts to direct the airflow.
 Although these materials have quite good heat resistance, they’ll still melt if your coil is touching them so make sure there’s enough room.
 Your coil should only be touching the posts and the cotton, anything else will cause problems.

 One of the questions you see a lot is what wattage should I use for a particular atomiser.
 It’s very difficult to give a definite answer - the amount of airflow, chamber size/shape, coil resistance etc. all play a part.
 The biggest factor though is your coil mass.
 Low mass coils made with thinner wire and more surface area tend to need less wattage than a more bulky equivalent.
 Coil resistance generally plays less of a part than you might think, unless you’re using a mechanical mod (which is a whole other article).